foambubble/foam/docs/wikilinks.md

 > If the `F12` shortcut feels unnatural you can rebind it at File > Preferences > Keyboard Shortcuts by searching for `editor.action.revealDefinition`.

+## Support for sections

+Foam supports autocompletion, navigation, embedding and diagnostics for note sections.
+Just use the standard wiki syntax of `[[resource#Section Title]]`.

 ## Markdown compatibility

 The [Foam for VSCode](https://marketplace.visualstudio.com/items?itemName=foam.foam-vscode) extension automatically generates [[link-reference-definitions]] at the bottom of the file to make wikilinks compatible with Markdown tools and parsers.